Weil polynomials of abelian varieties over finite fields with many rational points: Abelian varieties over finite fields

-The endomorphism algebra of $A$ is an invariant of its isogeny class $\mathcal{A}$.
-It is commutative if and only if $f_\mathcal{A}(t)$ has no multiple roots (see \cite[Th.
-2]{Tate1971}).
-A simple abelian variety with commutative endomorphism algebra has irreducible Weil polynomial (see \cite[Ch.
-2]{Waterhouse}).
-In particular, its endomorphism algebra is a CM-field.
-Its maximal real subfield is generated by one of the $x_i$ in the factorisation of equation (\ref{eq:Weil_p_real_A}).
+Abelian varieties belonging to the same isogeny class $\mathcal{A}$ have isomorphic endomorphism algebras.
+The latter are commutative if and only if $f_\mathcal{A}(t)$ has no multiple roots (see \cite[Th.~2]{Tate1971}).
+A simple abelian variety with commutative endomorphism algebra has irreducible Weil polynomial (see \cite[Ch.~2]{Waterhouse}).
+In particular, its endomorphism algebra is a CM--field.
+Its maximal real subfield is generated by one of the $x_i$ in the factorisation of Equation (\ref{eq:Weil_p_real_A}).